Quilver/SpellScript/README.md

 ## Testing

-Currently there is a simple unit test stored within the /Tests/ folder.
+Currently there is a simple unit test stored within the /Tests/ folder (This test should always fail).
 You can run this by opening the 'Unity Test Runner':
 Click Window -> General -> Test Runner.
 From there you can Run all or run a selection of tests.
 Alternatively if you're using rider as your IDE you can run the unity tests from within:
 Click Tests -> Run all tests from solution